miklevin/MikeLev.in/_posts/2025-09-22-pipulate-chronicles-future-proof-ai-stack.md

 To a vastly lesser degree, so has Linux, vim & git... but not enough to keep me from backing up, reorienting myself and trying again wonderfully successfully.
-This backing up and reorienting oneself with C leads to Python.
+This backing up and reorienting oneself with C leads to Python; plain and simple.

 ## The Bedrock: In Pursuit of a Stable Stack

-Plain and simple.
-Python is different.
-First and foremost it's different because of Guido van Rossum's remarkably skillful blending of an older *user friendly* language appropriately named *ABC* with the *by that time* modern and clearly dominant C programming language.
-But Python is then also different because of its genuinely effective *free and open source* license , which strikes a careful balance.
+Python is different first and foremost because of Guido van Rossum's remarkably skillful blending of an older *user friendly* language appropriately named *ABC* with the *by that time* modern and clearly dominant C programming language.
+Python is also different because of its genuinely effective *free and open source* license , which strikes a careful balance.
 The permissive, BSD-style Python Software Foundation License (PSF) allows for free and commercial use without the "copyleft" restrictions of licenses like the GNU GPL.

 This was a key factor in its widespread adoption, as it enabled corporations and small developers alike to incorporate Python into their proprietary applications